 The diversity of shapes and sizes in phytoplankton is overwhelming and beautiful.
 I was able to see the actual individuals that were in the sea surrounding us all the way across the Pacific.
 Seeing them first-hand made me realize how interrelated all things are on this planet: they may be invisible, but they are important.
 We are dependent on them and they on us.

-I shifted from science to art because to share the beauty and wonder of nature with others.
-My career path has been focused on visually connecting others to nature—I began with scientific illustration, added graphic design to my skill set and then expanded into writing and illustrating children’s books.
+I shifted from science to art to share the beauty and wonder in the natural world.
+My career path has been focused connecting others with nature through art—I began with scientific illustration, added graphic design to my skill set and then expanded into writing and illustrating children’s books.
 My observations about nature come through the lens of science.
 I will forever be grateful for the 600 hours of experience as the Artist-at-Sea on the Sea to Space Particle Investigation.
 It will fuel my imagination, creativity and curiosity for the rest of my life.